RonKane2021/General-Python-Scripts/cleaning files/removing files text files with no strings/README.md

 ### Copying only text files with strings in them

-This program looks for words in text files.
-The files with any strings will be copied to the dest folder and if no words are found then the file is displayed on the python shell.
+This program looks for any strings in text files.
+The files with strings will be copied to the dest folder and if no words are found then the file is displayed on the python shell.
+It can be used only keep text files with content inside them.

 ## Example